malipek/arduino-gm/README.md

 ![Schema of modified RadiationD circut](https://github.com/malipek/arduino-gm/blob/master/media/modified_GM_counter.png?raw=true)

 # Diclaimer
-**Modyfications shown abowe are for informational purposes only.
+**Modyfications shown above are for informational purposes only.
 Any modification to electrical equipment based on materials published will be made on your own risk.
 I will not be liable for any damage caused by following information published in this repository.**